 Adult ESL Vocabulary Resources for the Fall

-While each of these resources can stand alone, I recommend first using the Fall Activities Digital Presentation to introduce the activities and vocabulary.
+While each resource can stand alone, I recommend first using the Fall Activities Digital Presentation to introduce the activities and vocabulary.

 The Fall Vocabulary Introduction BOOM deck is perfect to offer anyone who missed class on the day of the digital presentation or anyone who wants/needs a little more practice in hearing/saying the words.